Sarrusha/Recast/README.md

     - This will download and install everything automatically.
 You'll see a lot of text scrolling by.
 Don't worry about it unless you see an error message.

 4.**Credentials:** Recast uses the same credentials that you use to log in in the NovelAI website.
 In the Recast folder, you can see a file called credentials.json.
 Open it with notepad, openoffice, word or any text processor and insert your username or email (like name@gmail.com) and password for the site inside the quotation marks.
     Save. *Note:* Do NOT insert your credentials if you use a machine that anyone can access outside of you, because they can just open the file and read them.
 Trust it like a plain, regular .txt file with your password inside.
 This is just temporary and & will be addressed briefly in the next patch.
+I am not responsible if someone breaks into your room, turns on your computer, finds the right file and copies your login credentials.
+Use at your own risk.

 5.**Run the Program:** Now, you should be able to run Recast.
 Type this command and press Enter, or JUST DOUBLE CLIK ON THE "Recast.py" file in the folder.